ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-1.md

 As our applications have shifted from monoliths to microservices, the networking landscape has changed drastically.
 Let's briefly explore the history of this shift, and how Consul can help us with its challenges.

 ???
-Static to Dynamic Shift

-We are moving away from the traditional DC [ clearly defined net, all ingress/egr -> fw] fw using IP address for identiy.
+Moving away from the trad DC [  clearly defined net,  all ingress/egr -> fw], IP address for identiy.

-As we transition into modern/dyn DC [ 3rd party net, dont know neighbor, no control on IP, IP often ephemeral]
+As we transition into modern/dyn DC [  3rd party net,  dont know neighbor, dyn IP/ephemeral]

 We're shifting away from the notion of a host.
-It used to be that this machine is a web server, this machine is an API server or a database.
-THis doesn't work in the cloud where IP's are dyn & short lived.
+It used to be that this machine is a web server.
+This doesn't work in the cloud where IP's are dyn & short lived.

 Now we think in terms of services.
 I don't really care what's running on that machine.
 I have hundreds of machines as part of my Nomad cluster.

 I don't really know what's running where.
-What I care about is routing the payment api service to the billing  service to the database service.
+What I care about is routing the api service to the ordering service.
 Some of these services might not even exist until they get invoked.
 If I'm running on a Lambda endpoint, there is no host.
 Until the invocation happens, I don't even know an IP.

 It's a different way of thinking, How do I route to a service as opposed to how do I route to a host?

 Lets take a quick look at the history of the DC to better understand